yk-liu/yk-liu.github.io/dataset/scene.md

 ## Ground-truth

-For SLAM evaluation, the ground-truth trajectory of the robot is obtained by a motion capture system or a LiDAR, with alignment to either D435i color camera and T265 left camera.
+The ground-truth trajectory of the robot is obtained by an OptiTrack motion capture system for the office scene, and from offline LiDAR SLAM based on the Hokuyo laser scans for other scenes.

 ## Known Issues